Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 Some Shark Tank pitches that started with skepticism turned into massive successes.
 To point out:

-• Scrub Daddy: A smiley-face sponge initially seemed gimmicky but evolved into a household name.
+• Scrub Daddy: A smiley-face sponge initially seemed gimmicky but became a household name.

 • Squatty Potty: Despite its awareness idea, it tapped into a real consumer need and thrived.

 The pivotal gap?
 A blend of the ability to think for ourselves, practicality, and market appeal.
-These success stories show that even custom-crafted ideas can do well with the right pitch and product-market fit.
+These success stories demonstrate that even bespoke ideas can flourish with the right pitch and product-market fit.

 Things to Sleep On for Inventors